 Image Source: Pexels

 This means that alcohol use disorder creates potentially permanent, irreversible genetic damage.
 The study shows the link between cancer and alcohol use disorder based on a study done on mice.
-The study hypothesizes that an alcohol metabolite is responsible for the stem cell damage, rendering the stem cells unable to create tissues normally.
+The study hypothesizes that an alcohol metabolite is responsible for stem cell damage, rendering the stem cells unable to create tissues normally.

 Earlier studies examined acetaldehyde, a toxin and breakdown product of alcohol.
 However, prior studies used higher concentrations of acetaldehyde than would be feasible in chronic drinkers.
 The 2018 study revealed that acetaldehyde presents a slicing action, creating permanent damage in DNA.